jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 ### `BOUNDED_8BITS_ENUM_FIXED`

-This encoding consists of an 8-bit unsigned integer that represents the bounded input signed integer minus the minimum value.
+This encoding consists of a fixed 8-bit unsigned integer that represents the bounded input signed integer minus the minimum value.
 The difference between the maximum and the minimum options should be less than 256.

 ### Options